Leopoldo López

-Personal life and early career
+Early life and career

 López Mendoza was born on 29 April 1971 in Caracas; his mother Antonieta Mendoza de López was vice president of corporate affairs at the media conglomerate, Cisneros Group, while his father, Leopoldo López Gil, held an executive editorial position at El Nacional and became a Member of the European Parliament in 2019.
 He has two sisters, Diana and Adriana López.

 López is descended from prominent Venezuelans, including a former president.
 His mother is the daughter of Eduardo Mendoza Goiticoa, who was Secretary of Agriculture for two years during the first presidency of Rómulo Betancourt (1945 to 1948).
 Through her, López is the great-great-great-grandson of the country's first president, Cristóbal Mendoza.
 He is also the great-great-grand nephew of Simón Bolívar.
 Bolivar's sister, Juana Bolivar, is López's great-great-great-great-grandmother, making him one of Bolívar's living relatives.
 His great-uncle Rafael Ernesto López Ortega was Minister of Education during the presidency of López Contreras.
 His grandfather Leopoldo López Ortega and great-uncle Rafael Ernesto López Ortega were both doctors, founders of the Centro Medico of San Bernardino in Caracas.
 López's cousin is Thor Halvorssen, president of the Human Rights Foundation.

 López studied at Colegio Los Arcos and Colegio Santiago de León de Caracas and graduated from boarding school in the US at the Hun School of Princeton, where he was captain of the crew and swim teams, and vice president of the student council.
 In 1989, López told the student newspaper at the Hun School, The Mall, that "Being away from home created an awakening of the responsibility I have towards the people of my country.
 I belong to one percent of the privileged people, and achieving a good education will hopefully enable me to do something to help my country."
 A fellow student described him as being "very good at getting people psyched" on the swimming and crew teams.

 In 1993, López graduated from Kenyon College where he received degrees in Economics and Sociology.
 A college friend said in 2014 that during their student days López had founded a student group called Active Students Helping the Earth Survive.
 He attended Harvard Kennedy School, where he obtained a Master of Public Policy in 1996.